Threatened & Endangered Species

 Overview

-The Threatened & Endangered Species Department manages the Edwards Aquifer Habitat Conservation Plan (EAHCP) which defines how we protect federally listed species that live in the Edwards Aquifer and the Comal and San Marcos springs.
-Our program’s Incidental Take Permit was granted to the Edwards Aquifer Authority, City of San Marcos, City of New Braunfels, Texas State University, and the City of San Antonio acting by and through the San Antonio Water System (collectively known as the EAHCP Permittees) to protect federally listed species from specific activities.
-The EAHCP implements the following measures to protect the Covered Species and their habitat:
+The Threatened & Endangered Species Department manages the Edwards Aquifer Habitat Conservation Plan (EAHCP) which defines how we protect federally listed species that live in the Edwards Aquifer and the Comal and San Marcos springs systems.
+Our program’s Incidental Take Permit (ITP) was issued by the USFWS to the Edwards Aquifer Authority, City of San Marcos, City of New Braunfels, Texas State University, and the City of San Antonio acting by and through the San Antonio Water System (collectively known as the EAHCP Permittees) to protect federally listed species from specific covered activities listed in section L of the ITP.
+The EAHCP implements the following conservation measures in accordance with the program’s Funding and Management Agreement to protect the Covered Species and their habitat.

 Habitat Protection Measures

-Performs minimization, mitigation and monitoring measures in the Comal and San Marcos spring systems, including (but not limited to) native aquatic habitat restoration, riparian habitat restoration, impervious cover/water quality protection, litter collection, floating vegetation management, non-native animal species control, and management of household hazardous wastes.
+Minimization, mitigation and avoidance conservation measures implemented in the Comal and San Marcos springs systems, including (but not limited to) aquatic habitat restoration, riparian habitat restoration, impervious cover/water quality protection, litter collection, floating vegetation management, non-native animal species control, and aquatic recreation management.

 Flow Protection Measures

-Helps protect and maintain springflow in the Comal and San Marcos spring systems by implementing the Regional Water Conservation Program, Voluntary Irrigation Suspension Program Option, Stage V Critical period and the SAWS-Aquifer Storage and Recovery program.
+Conservation measures that protect and maintain springflow in the Comal and San Marcos springs systems including the Regional Water Conservation Program, Voluntary Irrigation Suspension Program Option, Stage V Critical Period Management and use of SAWS Aquifer Storage and Recovery program.

 Supporting Measures

-Implements and supports applied research, biological monitoring, expanded water quality monitoring, and refugia centers
+Measures that support, enhance, or evaluate implementation of the EAHCP including applied research, biological monitoring, expanded water quality monitoring, and refugia centers.